Montana AG raises concerns about credit card companies tracking firearm purchases - NewsBreak

 “Be advised that we will marshal the full scope of our lawful authority to protect our citizens and consumers from unlawful attempts to undermine their constitutional rights.
 Please keep that in mind as you consider whether to proceed with adopting and implementing this Merchant Category Code,” the letter reads.

+Daily Montanan , like Arkansas Advocate , is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Daily Montanan maintains editorial independence.
+Contact Editor Darrell Ehrlick for questions: info@dailymontanan.com .
+Follow Daily Montanan on Facebook and Twitter .

-The post Montana AG raises concerns about credit card companies tracking firearm purchases appeared first on Daily Montanan .
+The post Montana AG raises concerns about credit card companies tracking firearm purchases appeared first on Arkansas Advocate .